6th Edition futurEU Competition 2026

 -

-The panel consists of early-stage researchers, experts, and faculty from CIVICA and the Jacques Delors Centre.
+The panel consists of early-stage researchers, experts, and faculty from CIVICA alliance universities and the Jacques Delors Centre.

 -